-This structure is essential both algebraically and geometrically, for the following reasons: \begin{enumerate}[leftmargin=*] \item{\textbf{\textit{Antisymmetry and fermionic bilinears}:} The antisymmetry of $\epsilon_{AB}$ guarantees that spinor contractions like $\psi^A \chi_A = \psi^A \,\epsilon_{AB}\, \chi^B$ are antisymmetric under exchange $\psi^A \chi_A = -\chi^A \psi_A$.
-This antisymmetry is a necessary condition when dealing with Grassmann-valued spinor fields (as in quantum field theory (QFT)), ensuring that bilinear quantities obey the correct statistics for fermions.} \item{\textbf{\textit{Invariant tensor under $\mathrm{SL}(2,\mathbb{C})$}:} The matrix $\epsilon_{AB}$ is, up to a nonzero scalar multiple, the unique nondegenerate, antisymmetric rank-2 tensor invariant under the action of $\mathrm{SL}(2,\mathbb{C})$ — the double cover of the proper, orthochronous Lorentz group.
+This structure is essential both algebraically and geometrically, for the following reasons: \begin{enumerate}[leftmargin=*] \item{\textbf{\textit{Anti-symmetry and fermionic bilinears}:} The anti-symmetry of $\epsilon_{AB}$ guarantees that spinor contractions like $\psi^A \chi_A = \psi^A \,\epsilon_{AB}\, \chi^B$ are anti-symmetric under exchange $\psi^A \chi_A = -\chi^A \psi_A$.
+This anti-symmetry is a necessary condition when dealing with Grassmann-valued spinor fields (as in quantum field theory (QFT)), ensuring that bilinear quantities obey the correct statistics for fermions.} \item{\textbf{\textit{Invariant tensor under $\mathrm{SL}(2,\mathbb{C})$}:} The matrix $\epsilon_{AB}$ is, up to a non-zero scalar multiple, the unique non-degenerate, anti-symmetric rank-2 tensor invariant under the action of $\mathrm{SL}(2,\mathbb{C})$ — the double cover of the proper, orthochronous Lorentz group.
 It satisfies the identity:

-thereby ensuring that spinor index raising and lowering, as well as Lorentz-invariant contractions, are preserved under transformations of the spinor representation.} \item{\textbf{\textit{Why $\sigma_1$ and $\sigma_3$ fail}:} The other Pauli matrices, namely $\sigma_1 = $ and $\sigma_3 = $ are symmetric and do not yield antisymmetric spinor bilinears.
+thereby ensuring that spinor index raising and lowering, as well as Lorentz-invariant contractions, are preserved under transformations of the spinor representation.} \item{\textbf{\textit{Why $\sigma_1$ and $\sigma_3$ fail}:} The other Pauli matrices, namely $\sigma_1 = $ and $\sigma_3 = $ are symmetric and do not yield anti-symmetric spinor bilinears.
 For instance:

-which is symmetric, violating the required antisymmetry for fermionic contractions.
+which is symmetric, violating the required anti-symmetry for fermionic contractions.
 Moreover, these matrices are not invariant under $\mathrm{SL}(2,\mathbb{C})$ transformations and hence do not define Lorentz-invariant inner products on spinor space.} \end{enumerate}}

 {\textbf{— Step II ($(\mathcal{E}_i)^A_B$ and $(\mathcal{E}_i)^{AB}$).} Recall that the Pauli matrices and $\sigma_0$ read as: